Twin-field quantum key distribution without phase locking: Interference error rate calculation

 \section{Interference error rate calculation}

 Here we present the theoretical model for the calculation of the interference error rate introduced by the phase fluctuation.
-The emitted laser electric field undergoing phase fluctuations at Alice's (Bob's) side can be written as:
+The emitted laser electric field undergoing phase fluctuations at Alice's (Bob's) side can be written as { where $\Phi_\mathrm{A(B)}(t)$, $ \nu_\mathrm{A(B)}(t) $ and $\phi_\mathrm{0A(B)}$ are the phase, the frequency and the initial phase of the laser, $\nu_\mathrm{A(B)}(t)$ is a stochastic process representing the frequency noise of the laser.}